 This, of course, presents a major hurdle for rideshare accident victims who have no way of paying the growing expenses from their accident.
 Our attorney handling Uber and Lyft rideshare accident cases in Springfield can help you determine who you should hold liable for your damages and help you file your claim or lawsuit for financial recovery.

-Our Lawyer will Identify who You Should Sue in Your Accident
+Our Lawyer Will Identify Who You Should Sue in Your Uber or Lyft Rideshare Accident in Springfield, OH

 While it can be hard to determine whose insurance policy was in effect during your accident, it is still possible to recover damages.
 You may be able to recover them from multiple parties after an Uber or Lyft collision in Springfield, including: